 If you have been seriously hurt in a bicycle accident, a Hamilton bicycle accident lawyer can help.
 We have extensive experience in representing bicyclists that have been injured in bicycle accidents caused by the fault of other cars, taxis, trucks, vans or commercial vehicles.
-Bicyclists generally think of themselves as equal to other road traffic.
-However, that status is not usually assigned to them by other motorists.
+Since 2003 we have helped seniors, adults and kids recover from the physical, emotional, and financial consequences caused by the negligent or wrongful actions another party.
+We have helped secure tens of millions in compensation for bicycle accident victims in Hamilton, the surrounding areas and all over Ontario.

 It is also not uncommon for cyclists to be injured in accidents involving street defects or other dangerous roadway circumstances such as uneven trip ledges, pot holes, negligently installed or missing manhole covers and sewer grates, temporary paving issues, or inadequately marked construction lanes and/or speed bumps.